roman-tolstov/roman-tolstov/README.md

 # Hi there, I'm Roman 👋
 <img src="icons.gif">
-I'm a software engineer who is passionate about gamedev, .Net platform via C# and Unity game engine.
+I'm a software engineer who is passionate about gamedev, .Net platform via C# and Unity engine.

 ## About me
 - 🔭 I’m currently working on a couple of pet projects and tinkering with an ECS framework